SystemsGenetics/GEMmaker/docs/results.rst

 .. figure:: images/failed_runs_report.png
   :alt: Failed Runs Report

-There may also be a file named ``failed_runs.metadata.txt``, which is generated if metadata is not pulled from NCBI.
+There may also be files with naming structure such as ``failed_runs.metadata.txt``.
+These are used by GEMmaker to generate a final report, and should be ignored.

 Nextflow Reports
 ````````````````